**The blog posts I write often contain affiliate links. Please see my disclosure policy for more information.**

 3. Sew the two long sides of the strip

-4. Cut the ribbon (6″ to 8″ sections work well) and put it into place in one end of the strip.
+4. Cut the ribbon (6″ to 8″ sections work well), fold it to make a loop, and tuck it into place in one open end of the strip.

 5. Sew the ribbon in place.

-This is where I made one of the modifications to her tutorial.
+This is where I made one of the modifications to the original tutorial I followed.

 She just used a plain straight stitch here and went back and forth over it a few times.
 That’s one way to do it and it looks ok.
 When I did it this way, I maybe went back and forth too many times because it looked pretty messy.